nori-dot-eco/contracts/contracts/README.md

 - Initial supply minted at deployment: 500M
 - Minting and burning are disabled.

-[NORI on Etherscan](https://etherscan.io/token/0x961760ad1bed52bf4d79aa4b1558e7f9d72071e4) Currently live deployment: (will get replaced with a new version of the contract having ERC777 support removed.)
+[NORI on Etherscan](https://etherscan.io/token/0x961760ad1bed52bf4d79aa4b1558e7f9d72071e4) Current live deployment: (will be replaced with the current version of the contract having ERC777 support removed with our next deployment.)

 ### BridgedPolygonNORI (NORI)

 [BridgedPolygonNORI](./BridgedPolygonNORI.sol) is the [$NORI](./NORI.sol) token bridged to Polygon PoS.

-- Polygon child chain mapper is the only contract with mint / burn permission.
+- Polygon child chain mapper is the only contract with mint / burn permission (DEPOSITOR_ROLE).
 - Initially deployed with totalSupply of zero.

-[NORI on PolygonScan](https://polygonscan.com/token/0x8cf6e82919f69ae382def8f94e581a43ce1e70c1) Currently live deployment (will get replaced with a new version of the contract having ERC777 support removed.)
+[NORI on PolygonScan](https://polygonscan.com/token/0x8cf6e82919f69ae382def8f94e581a43ce1e70c1) Current live deployment (will be replaced with the current version of the contract having ERC777 support removed with our next deployment.)

-## Nori Marketplace
+## Marketplace Contracts

 ### Removal (NRT)